Governikus/eIDAS-Node-SDK/README.md

 Getting started
 ======

-Check out the project and run the default target of the build.xml.
+Check out the project and run maven
-A dist folder will be created where you will find the JAR File.

 ## Usage